jae1911/exiftool-rs/README.md

     -V, --version    Print version information

 SWITCHES:
-    -i, --inplace    Do not change the image name
+    -d, --directory    Scrub a whole directory (activator) -i, --inplace      Do not change the image name -v, --verbose      Verbose output

 FILE:
     <PATH>    The image you want to apply the changes to